YounesB-McGill/modeling-assistant/docs/python-upgrade-process.md

    everything continues to work as expected.
 Commit the files with different Learning Corpus XMI IDs to the repo

 0. Run the MDS and Java controller tests and make sure they continue to pass

+0. Commit the changes to the repo and push them to GitHub, then create a pull request to merge the branch into `main`

 0. If there is a major change to the upgrade process itself, eg, if Python 4 is released and requires different steps, update this document as needed